QPP 6 - use and disclosure for natural justice

 Identities of witnesses

 In most cases, information given by a witness concerning the subject matter of the complaint will need to be provided to the person complained about.
-In some cases the witnesses’ identities may also be relevant to the subject of the complaint.
-In these circumstances, agencies should advise witnesses the first time they speak with them or when taking their statement of the possibility that their personal information may need to be disclosed to the subject of the complaint.
+In some cases, the witnesses’ identities may also be relevant to the subject of the complaint.
+In these circumstances, agencies should advise witnesses the first time they speak with them or when taking their statement of the possibility that their personal information may need to be given to the subject of the complaint.

 De-identification and redaction

-Natural justice does not automatically require that the subject of a complaint be given with unedited copies of relevant documents.
+Natural justice does not automatically require that the subject of a complaint be given unedited copies of relevant documents.
 Agencies should consider whether it would be appropriate to provide de-identified information or documents, outlines of the complaint details and relevant allegations, and/or summaries of evidence and witness statements.

 Example